How to Detect and Treat Common Lawn Pests

-When it's thick, healthy and emerald green, your lawn is one of the most inviting parts of your home landscape.
+When your lawn is thick, healthy and emerald green, it's one of the most inviting parts of your home landscape.
 But when your turf is brown and sickly due to pest invasion, it quickly loses its appeal.
 Learning about the various pests that threaten your grass – and then arming yourself with an effective treatment plan – will help ensure your lawn stays healthy and beautiful.

-Symptoms: Grub damage begins with signs of wilted grass blades, followed by brown turf patches and eventual death.
+- Grub symptoms: Grub damage begins with signs of wilted grass blades, followed by brown turf patches and eventual death.
 Spongy, grub-damaged turf lifts easily off the soil in spring and summer to reveal grubs underneath.
-If you see crows, skunks or moles feeding on your lawn, they are most likely searching a grub meal.1
+If you see crows, skunks or moles feeding on your lawn, they are most likely searching for a grub meal.1

-Turf grass can be attacked by several types of chinch bugs, including the common hairy chinch bugs, which inhabit different areas of the country.
-Chinch bugs are sap-sucking insects that feed on grass Several types of chinch bugs attack lawn grasses, including the hairy chinch bug commonly found across a wide range of the country.
-Chinch bugs are sap-sucking insects that feed by sucking on grass blades.
-While feeding, chinch bugs secrete an anticoagulant that causes grass to stop absorbing water.
+Turf grass can be attacked by several types of chinch bugs, which inhabit different areas of the country.
+Chinch bugs are sap-sucking insects that feed on grass.
+Several types of chinch bugs cause lawn problems, including the hairy chinch bug commonly found across a wide range of the country.
+While feeding, chinch bugs secrete a substance that causes grass to stop absorbing water.
 As a result, the grass withers and dies.

 Sod webworms are the turf-damaging larvae of the sod webworm moth.
 The young sod webworm matures to about 1 inch in length and becomes brown or green in color with dark spotting.
 The dingy, gray-tan adult moth has a distinctive protrusion that looks like a double snout.

-Life cycle: Sod webworms have two to three generations each year in the spring and summer.
+- Sod Webworm Life Cycle: Sod webworms have two to three generations each year in the spring and summer.
 Adult webworm moths lay eggs on grass blades at night; the eggs hatch within seven days.
 Young webworm larvae feed at night and hide during the day in silken burrows they create in the grass.
 In five weeks, they transform into adult moths.

-Life cycle: Armyworms produce two to three generations throughout the spring and summer months.
+- Armyworm Life Cycle: Armyworms produce two to three generations throughout the spring and summer months.
 The adult armyworm moths lay clusters of small, white eggs that hatch within a week.
 The wormlike larvae then feed for two to three weeks before turning into moths.

 Several species of cutworms exist.
 Most are about 2 inches long and are gray or brown with some striping.
 The adult moths are a dull gray with brown or black markings.

-Life cycle: Adult cutworm moths lay eggs in the spring on the tips of grass blades.
+- Cutworm Life Cycle: Adult cutworm moths lay eggs in the spring on the tips of grass blades.
 The eggs hatch into worms, which feed during the night and stay hidden during the day.
 After feeding for two to four weeks, the worms become moths.
 This reproduction cycle repeats three to six times a year, depending on the region.
 Areas with mild winters experience more reproduction cycles.5

 Effective Lawn Pest Control

-Sevin® Insect Killer Granules kill more than 100 insect pests by contact, working above and below the surface.
+Sevin Insect Killer Lawn Granules kill more than 100 insect pests by contact, working above and below the surface.
 This highly effective answer to lawn pest problems won't harm plants, blooms or lawn when used as directed.
-Use it on fruit and vegetable gardens, ornamental and flower gardens, and around your home as well.
-Plus, it keeps killing insect pests and protecting for up to three months.
+Use it on fruit and vegetable gardens, ornamental and flower gardens and around your home perimeter as well.
+These granules keep killing insect pests and protecting for up to three months.

-Sevin® Insect Killer in ready-to-use, ready-to-spray and concentrate liquid forms also treats more than 500 types of lawn and garden pests, including damaging moths and beetles.
-Tough on pests, but gentle on gardens, these liquid forms also work by contact and provide up to three months of continuing protection.
+Sevin Insect Killer Ready to Spray and Sevin Insect Killer Concentrate treat more than 500 types of lawn and garden pests, including damaging moths and beetles.
+Tough on pests but gentle on gardens, these economical, easy-to-use liquid concentrates kill by contact and provide up to three months of continuous protection against listed pests.+